-At any time beginning 180 days following the effective date of the registration statement of which this prospectus is a part, the holders of a majority of registrable securities then outstanding have the right to demand that we file a registration statement covering registrable securities then outstanding have the right to demand that we file a registration statement covering registrable securities then outstanding having an aggregate offering price in excess of \$10.0 million, net of certain selling expenses.
+At any time beginning 180 days following the effective date of the registration statement of which this prospectus is a part, the holders of a majority of registrable securities then outstanding have the right to demand that we file a registration statement covering registrable securities then outstanding having an aggregate offering price in excess of \$10.0 million, net of certain selling expenses.
 These registration rights are subject to specified conditions and limitations, including the right of the underwriters, if any, to limit the number of shares included in any such registration under specified circumstances.
 Upon such a request, we are required to effect the registration as soon as practicable, but in any event no later than 60 days after the receipt of such request.
-An aggregate of shares of common stock will be entitled to these demand registration rights.